theredditbandit/py-pong/README.md

 - Fixed an issue where the ball would bounce out of the left goal instead of scoring a point.
 - Addressed an infinite scoring bug that allowed the left player to gain infinite points by scoring once in the right side.
+- Added dynamic window size functionality to make the game window resizable.
+- Improved paddle movement responsiveness and added speed control.
+- Enhanced collision detection between the ball and paddles.
+- Updated the scoring system and added a game over screen.

 ## Credits